jnutting/MultiProductViewer/README.md

 By tapping on a product, the user is taken to a page where they can see more info about the app and purchase it, using SKStoreProductViewController.

+# Important Note:

+This project has been updated recently (July 2025) to allow it to work with current Xcode and Cocoapods versions.
+However, the latest previous update was August 2017, and it hadn't really been worked on in a meaningful way since March 2014.
+This project should be considered defunct.
+I'd recommend anyone who's interested to instead use [AppStoreCatalog](https://github.com/jnutting/AppStoreCatalog), which is a fresh implementation of this concept implemented in SwiftUI and available via SPM.

 Background:
 -----